 - 1. Not adhering to the school's rules, regulations, policies and code of conduct. - 2.
-Missing more than 20% of instruction time. - 3.
-Failure to attend clinic internship for three consecutive weeks without an approved leave of absence - 4.
-Not maintaining the minimum grade point average of 80%. - 5.
-Not meeting financial responsibilities to the school. - 6.
-Failure to return from approved leave of absence on the scheduled return date. - 7.
+Missing more than 5% of instruction time. - 3.
+Not maintaining the minimum grade point average of 75%. - 4.
+Not meeting financial responsibilities to the school. - 5.
+Failure to return from approved leave of absence on the scheduled return date. - 6.
 Failure to remove himself/herself from probation status.